prabhuravichandran/prabhuravichandran.github.io/_posts/2025-12-23-hello-world.md

 When incremental improvements fail to yield simplicity, wholesale redesign may be necessary.
 This rule acknowledges that sunk cost is an emotional barrier, not a technical one.

 **Software Application**: Kubernetes represents a radical restart in container orchestration, superseding earlier systems like Mesos and Docker Swarm.
-Rather than extending existing paradigms, Kubernetes introduced declarative configuration, reconciliation loops, and the control plane/data plane separationâ€”concepts that required rethinking orchestration from first principles.
+Rather than extending existing paradigms, Kubernetes introduced declarative configuration, reconciliation loops, and the control plane/data plane separation concepts that required rethinking orchestration from first principles.

 In AI systems, the shift from fine-tuning to retrieval-augmented generation (RAG) similarly represents a restart: rather than embedding all knowledge in model weights, RAG separates retrieval from generation, yielding simpler, more maintainable systems.